 And yes, of course, completely new functionality (Load Balancing, for instance) will also be described here

-* I have all of this in PDF format.
-Ping me in the comments/email and I’ll send to you the copy
+I have all of this in PDF format.
+Ping me in the comments/email and I’ll send to you the copy PDF has been shared

 Cluster OS Rolling upgrade